- Prospective Students

 - For MSc applicants, letters should address your ability to undertake advanced work.

 - For PhD applicants, letters should address your ability to undertake substantial original research.

 Step 5.
 Submit TOEFL or IELTS scores if your first language is not English

 - IELTS: The University minimum requirements for English proficiency is an overall band score of 7.0 of the academic (NOT general) test with a minimum of 6.5 in each section.

 - TOEFL: The University minimum requirement for the internet-based exam is a total score of 93, with a minimum score of 20 in each category.
 For the paper-based TOEFL test, the University normally requires a score of 580, with TWE 5.

-Learn more about minimum University requirements and how to submit your scores.
-Do not send your IELTS score to the department.
+Note: Do not send your IELTS score to the Mathematics department.
 The preferred method of submission is electronic.

 Step 6.
 Optional: Submit any GRE General Test Results & GRE Mathematics Subject Test Results

 These are recommended but not mandatory.
 The Graduate Record Examinations provide standardized tests of skills relevant to graduate students.
 These allow us to better evaluate your application.